 Something else that can be done is using meditation practices to help reduce stress levels.
 This can include taking yoga classes, Pilates, or doing daily meditation practice.
 Sometimes the stress experience is self-inflicted and held within our minds.

-It is also a good idea to see a therapist.
+For this reason it can be a good idea to see a therapist.
 It is possible to hold on to past traumas and triggers which can manifest themselves as stress, depression, anxiety, and physical symptoms, including a decrease in energy or lackluster behavior.

 A therapist can help you spot and address these issues.